ARMmbed/mbed-os-5-docs/docs/api/drivers/Serial.md

 <span class="notes">**Note**: On a Windows machine, you will need to install a USB serial driver.
 See [Windows serial configuration](/docs/development/tutorials/windows-serial-driver.html).</span>

-Serial channels have a number of configurable parameters:
+Serial channels have the following configurable parameters:

+  - _Tx and Rx Pin_ - The physical serial transmit and receive pins.
+You can specify a Tx or Tx pin as Not Connected (NC) to get Simplex communication, or specify both to get full duplex.
-  - _Baud Rate_ - There are a number of standard baud rates ranging from a few hundred bits per second, to megabits per second.
+  - _Baud Rate_ - Standard baud rates range from a few hundred bits per second to megabits per second.
 The default setting for a serial connection on the Mbed microcontroller is 9600 baud.
-  - _Data length_ - Data transferred can be either 7 or 8 bits long.
+  - _Data length_ - Transferred data can be either 7 or 8 bits long.
 The default setting for a serial connection on the Mbed microcontroller is 8 bits.
   - _Parity_ - You can add an optional parity bit.
-The parity bit will be automatically set to make the number of 1s in the data either odd or even.
+The Serial object automatically sets the parity bit to make the number of 1s in the data either odd or even.
 Parity settings are *Odd*, *Even* or *None*.
 The default setting for a serial connection on the Arm Mbed microcontroller is None.
-  - _Stop Bits_ - After data and parity bits have been transmitted, one or two stop bits are inserted to "frame" the data.
+  - _Stop Bits_ - After the transmission of data and parity bits, the Serial object inserts one or two stop bits to "frame" the data.
 The default setting for a serial connection on the Mbed microcontroller is one stop bit.

 The default settings for the Mbed microcontroller are described as _9600-8-N-1_, a common notation for serial port settings.

 ### Serial hello, world